XD7479/xd7479.github.io/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a first-year Computer Science Ph.D. student at Johns Hopkins University, where I'm fortunate to be advised by Bloomberg Distinguished Professor <a href="https://cogsci.jhu.edu/directory/alan-yuille">Alan Yuille</a>.

-Before that, I received my B.Eng. degree from Tongji University.
+Before this, I received my B.Eng. degree from Tongji University in 2021.
+I have also spent great time at Bytedance and NIO.

 My research interests currently lie in the field of semi-/weakly-supervised learning and robustness in computer vision.